-- 1. Report organisms cultured from blood as BSI-LCBI when no other site of infection is evident (see Appendix 1.
-Secondary BSI Guide). - 2.
-When another blood culture is collected during the RIT of an identified MBI-LCBI, which is positive for an organism excluded from MBI-LCBI criteria, the MBI-LCBI event is edited to become an LCBI and the organism is added. - 3.
-Catheter tip cultures are not used to determine whether a patient has a primary BSI. - 4.
-When there is a positive blood culture and clinical signs or symptoms of localized infection at a vascular access site, but no other infection can be found, the infection is considered a primary BSI. - 5.
-Purulent phlebitis confirmed with a positive semi quantitative culture of a catheter tip, but with either negative or no blood culture is considered a CVS-VASC, not a BSI, SST-SKIN, or a ST infection. - 6.
-Occasionally a patient with both peripheral and central IV lines develops a primary bloodstream infection (LCBI) that can clearly be attributed to the peripheral line (e.g., pus at the insertion site and/or matching pathogen from pus and blood).
+REPORTING 1.
+Report organisms cultured from blood as BSI-LCBI when no other site of INSTRUCTIONS infection is evident (see Appendix 1.
+Secondary BSI Guide).
+Excluded LCBI pathogens: Organisms belonging to the following genera are excluded as LCBI pathogens: Campylobacter, Salmonella, Shigella, Listeria, Vibrio and Yersinia as well as C. difficile, Enterohemorrhagic E.coli, and Enteropathogenic E. coli.
+These organisms are eligible for use in secondary BSI determinations but will not be reported as the sole pathogen in a primary BSI.
+When another blood culture is collected during the RIT of an identified MBI- LCBI, which is positive for an organism excluded from MBI-LCBI criteria, the MBI-LCBI event is edited to become an LCBI and the organism is added.
+Catheter tip cultures are not used to determine whether a patient has a primary BSI.
+5. When there is a positive blood culture and clinical signs or symptoms of localized infection at a vascular access site, but no other infection can be found, the infection is considered a primary BSI.
+Purulent phlebitis confirmed with a positive semi quantitative culture of a catheter tip, but with either negative or no blood culture is considered a CVS-VASC, not a BSI, SST-SKIN, or a ST infection.
+7. Occasionally a patient with both peripheral and central IV lines develops a primary bloodstream infection (LCBI) that can clearly be attributed to the peripheral line (e.g., pus at the insertion site and/or matching pathogen from pus and blood).
 In this situation, enter "Central Line = No" in the KNHSS BSI form.
-You should, however, include the patient's central line days in the summary denominator count. - 7.
-To report healthcare-associated BSIs that are not central line-associated, enter "Central Line = No" in the KNHSS-BSI form when reporting these BSIs.
+You should, however, include the patient's central line days in the summary denominator count.
+8. To report healthcare-associated BSIs that are not central line-associated, onter "Central Line = No" in the KNHSS PSI form. enter "Central Line = No" in the KNHSS-BSI form when reporting these BSIs.
 You should, however, include all of the patient's central line days in the summary denominator count.

 Table 2.
-Examples of how to report speciated and unspeciated organisms isolated from blood cultures
+Examples of how to report speciated and unspeciated organis ms isolated from blood cultures

+Culture Report Companion Culture Report Report as

+Coagulase-positive S. aureus S. aureus

+staphylococci

+S. epidermidis Coagulase-negative S. epidermidis

+staphylococci

-Culture Report Companion Culture Report Report as Coagulase-positive staphylococci S. aureus S. aureus S. epidermidis Coagulase-negative staphylococci S. epidermidis Enterococcus spp.
-E. faecium E. faecium Bacillus spp. (not anthracis) B. cereus B. cereus S. salivarius Strep viridans S. salivarius
+Enterococcus spp.
+E. faecium E. faecium

+Bacillus spp. (not anthracis) B. cereus B. cereus

+S. salivarius Strep viridans S. salivarius